 - themselves using a teacher’s manual or

 - purchase a package where children are taught by BJU teachers online.

 BJU is modeled after the traditional educational approach.
-This means parents purchase textbooks and children do their work at home (as they would in a school) with their parents (or BJU teachers) as their teachers.
+Using the traditional approach means parents purchase textbooks, and children do their work at home (as they would in a school) with their parents (or BJU teachers) as their teachers.